Scientists Prove: Unmarried Women Without Children Are the Happiest

-According to some studies, the happiest group of people is childless unmarried women.
+According to the latest studies, the happiest group of people is childless unmarried women.
 That’s not about those women, who haven’t married yet, but those, who have decided not to burden themselves with family difficulties.

 Paul Dolan, professor of behavioral sciences at the London School of Economics, came to this conclusion.
 He decided to conduct a study, in which different categories of people with different marital status were interviewed: married, unmarried, divorced and widowed.

 The aim of the study was to shed light on the behavior of people with or without a partner.
 As this aspect is usually full of stereotypes, norms and public opinion.

 The married group showed the highest rate of happiness, but only when they had to respond in the presence of their lovers.
 The answers received in private conversation were different and reflected a significantly lower level of happiness.
 Even lower, than showed unmarried group.

 Dolan believes that this is due to the lack of problems and responsibilities that come with marriage and the birth of children.

 He also has noted that men usually benefit from marriage: they earn more, risk less and generally live longer.
 But women get almost nothing from marriage, on the contrary, they have to put up with many unpleasant things.

 Earlier studies have shown that about 32% of women in the age of 45-65 feel comfortable alone.

 Concerning men, this figure is lesser in almost 2 times – only 19%.
 Also, more and more people consciously choose to remain without a partner.
 For example, 75% of single women did not seek a relationship last year.